THE-ICE Global Revenue Management (GRM) Challenge

 The Best Ever Prize Package

-THE-ICE and our partners want everyone to take part and learn, and are keen to reward students who do well, not just those who come out on top, so all members of the three highest placed teams will receive:
+THE-ICE and our partners want everyone to take part and learn, and are keen to reward students who do well, not just those who come out on top, so all students of the three highest placed teams will receive:

-- 3rd Place – All members of the team received a free registration on the Hospitality Business Acumen (HBA) Certificate programme.
+• 3rd Place – All members of the team received a free registration on the Hospitality Business Acumen (HBA) Certificate programme.

-- 2nd Place – All members of the team received a free registration on the Certification in Advanced Hospitality and Tourism Industry Analytics (CAHTA) AND a free registration on the Hospitality Business Acumen (HBA) Certificate programme.
+• 2nd Place – All members of the team received a free registration on the Certification in Advanced Hospitality and Tourism Industry Analytics (CAHTA) AND a free registration on the Hospitality Business Acumen (HBA) Certificate programme.

 Supporting Learning and Certification